-“Imaginary Portraiture,” The Art and History of Research: Recipients of the William R. Levin Award for Research in the History of Art, , University of Kentucky, Lexington, KY (10-13 November 2021 - CONFERENCE CANCELLED DUE TO COVID)
+“Imaginary Portraiture,” The Art and History of Research: Recipients of the William R. Levin Award for Research in the History of Art, , University of Kentucky, Lexington, KY (10–13 November 2021 - CONFERENCE CANCELLED DUE TO COVID)

-"Liminal Property: Between Freedom of Expression and Ownership of Culture," , Virtual Conference (27-30 October 2021)
+"Liminal Property: Between Freedom of Expression and Ownership of Culture," , Virtual Conference (27 October 2021; Online)

 "Extralegal Portraiture and Surveillance," , School of Creative Media, City University of Hong Kong, Hong Kong (10–14 June 2021)